ositaka/soul-healing-decapcms/data/page/home.md

       name: Who
     title: "About Tiago "
     text: >-
-      **Tiago** is an intuitive facilitator of healing whose synergy comes from various modalities of energy healing.
-He is a channel for Divine connection from the center of the heart, the place of unconditional love and Divine light.
+      Tiago Araújo is an intuitive facilitator of healing whose synergy comes from various modalities of energy healing.
+He is a channel for Divine connection from the centre of the heart, the place of unconditional love and Divine light.

-      At The Golden Healing is that true healing comes from within and his works with individuals to help them unlock their inner wisdom, connect with their soul, and cultivate a deep sense of inner peace and joy.

-      His approach is rooted in love, compassion, and acceptance.
-He believe that everyone has the power to heal themselves and that he is simply here to facilitate and support you on your journey.
+      Tiago works with individuals and groups to help them unlock their inner wisdom, and ignite their inner light.
+He firmly believes that everyone has the power to heal themselves and that his role is simply to facilitate and support you on your journey.
+Tiago’s approach is rooted in love, compassion, and acceptance.
     image: /images/roos_no_prompt_6b9fa1d5-21f7-4f2e-9079-6243795f68bf.png
   - type: testimonials
     section_type: testimonials
     main_menu:
       show: true
       name: Testimonials
-    title: What People Say
+    title: Experiences
     testimonials:
       - testimonial: Tiago is very good in presence and distance healing sessions.
 He taught me the Trance Healing.
 Which forever transformed certain